River Valley Area Community Gardens, Inc.

 Busy Bees Garden Club

-The Busy Bees Garden Club is designed for children ages 3 to 10-12 who are interested or curious about gardening, nature, the environment, butterflies and pollinators, the outdoors.
+The Busy Bees Garden Club is designed for children ages 3 to Grade 4 who are interested or curious about gardening, nature, the environment, butterflies and pollinators, the outdoors.

 It is designed to get students outside and let them experience gardening and nature first hand.